The History of Sunoco

 Sunoco has grown from its humble roots as a small oil company in Pittsburgh, PA, to one of the largest fuel distribution companies in the United States.
 Sunoco's rich, 130 plus-year heritage, legacy and reputation for innovation, and commitment to its local communities are foundational elements of this iconic American brand.
 Today, Sunoco distributes fuel to over 5,000 gas station locations in more than 30 states.

-Joseph Newton Pew and Edward O. Emerson were partners at Peoples Natural Gas Company in Pittsburgh, PA, when they decided to take a chance on something new: oil.
+Joseph Newton Pew and Edward O. Emerson were partners at Peoples Natural Gas Company in Pittsburgh, PA, when they decided to expand their gas business to oil.
 It proved to be a success.
-Within a few years, the oil company had acquired pipelines, leases and storage tanks – emerging as one of Ohio’s leading suppliers of crude oil.
+Within a few years, the oil company had acquired pipelines, leases and storage tanks – emerging as one of the area's leading suppliers of crude oil.

 On March 17, 1890, they made it official with a new name.
-The Sun Oil Company of Ohio was producing, transporting and storing oil as well as refining, shipping and marketing petroleum products.
+The Sun Oil Company was producing, transporting, and storing oil as well as refining, shipping, and marketing petroleum.

 On November 12, 1925, Sun Oil Company went public – its stock appearing for the first time on the New York Stock Exchange.

 Before the decade was over, Sun was in the oilfield equipment business with the 1929 formation of Sperry-Sun, a joint venture with Sperry Gyroscope.